CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Introducing Data Models 6

-Retrieving Information from a Database 9
+Retrieving Info from Database 9

-Why We Consider Two Approaches 12
+Why Consider Two Approaches 12

 Initial Problem Statement 10